adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #11 Vacation was great.
 Now back to coding.

 #12 Moving through the data analysis.
 More than half way done now.

+#13 Back into a rythm now with the data anlysis.